BECOME A DOCENT AT THE SANTA BARBARA MUSEUM OF NATURAL HISTORY OR THE SEA CENTER

 - supportive staff

-- Training can begin at anytime and is a one on one process.
+- Museum training can begin at anytime and is a one-on-one process.

 2559 Puesta Del Sol Road